ligurio/unreliablefs/README.md

   interface for instrumentation.
 - PetardFS - FUSE-based file system for injecting intentional errors.
 - HookFS: A Usermode Hookable Filesystem Library.
+- Kibosh: A fault-injecting filesystem for Linux.
+It is written in C using FUSE, faults are injected by writing JSON to the control file.